 DR KEITH WHEELER / SCIENCE PHOTO LIBRARY DR KEITH WHEELER / SCIENCE PHOTO LIBRARY

 Scots pine (Pinus sylvestris) leaf.
-Light micrograph of a section through a needle (leaf) from a Scots pine tree, showing its thick cuticle and thick-walled epidermis (red) and hypodermis (subcutaneous tissue, brown).
+Light micrograph of a section through a needle (leaf) from a Scots pine tree, showing its thick cuticle and thick-walled epidermis (brown) and hypodermis (subcutaneous tissue, brown).
 Stomata (pores) and guard cells can also be seen, along with chloroplasts, and mesophyll tissue composed of parenchyma cells.
-The vascular tissue is composed of xylem tracheid cells (red) and phloem sieve tube cells (blue).
+The vascular tissue is composed of xylem tracheid cells (pink) and phloem sieve tube cells (brown).
 Magnification: x37 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.